alexsaves/node-ffencode/README.md

 todo

 ## Copyrights
-All code contained that is not otherwise labelled is Copyright 2018 (c), Alexei White - licensed under MIT.
+All code contained that is not otherwise labelled is Copyright (c) 2018, Alexei White (alexei.white(at)gmail.com)- licensed under MIT.
 Some files contain the following copyright notices:

 ### LodePNG